edgeimpulse/aws_workshop/6_CustomComponentDeployment/CustomComponentDeployment.md

 ## Greengrass Component Deployment

+In this section, we will create an AWS IoT Greengrass deployment that will download, prepare, install, and run our Edge Impulse "Runner" service on our edge device.
+When the  "Runner" service starts, it will connect back to our Edge Impulse environment via the API key we inserted into AWS Secret Manager and will download and start to run our deployed ML model we created in Edge Impulse Studio!
+Let's get this started!

 ### 0. (Non-Camera Edge Devices Only): Additional Custom Component

 If your edge device does not contain a camera (i.e. EC2 edge device), you will need to deploy an additional custom component.
 Please follow [these steps](./NonCameraCustomComponent.md) to get the additional component created.
 You will be selecting this component in addition to the custom component we created for the Edge Impulse "Runner" service.